 For many wanting to learn contortion it may seem like it is only accessible to those who are still in youth, or naturally flexible.
 Fortunately this is not the case.
-Starting contortion training when you’re younger has obvious benefits, but this shouldn’t discourage from wanting to start.
+Starting contortion training when you’re younger has obvious benefits, but this shouldn’t discourage you from wanting to start.

 When starting contortion training as an adult there are some key things to remember and consider.